Comments

 seeds of fruit trees wherever he traveled.
 He eventually became

-superintendent of Sydney Botanic Garden.
+Superintendent of Sydney Botanic Garden.

 Many plants associated with him